FlockOfBirds/checkbox-filter/README.md

 [![codecov](https://codecov.io/gh/mendixlabs/checkbox-filter/branch/master/graph/badge.svg)](https://codecov.io/gh/mendixlabs/checkbox-filter)

 # Checkbox Filter
-Filter mendix listviews using a checkbox
+Enable users to filter a list view at run time, with various constraints when checked or unchecked

 ## Features
 * Filter items by an attribute
 * Filter items by XPath
-* Configure filter options when the checkbox is checked
+* Configure filter actions when the widget is checked
-* Configure filter options when the checkbox is unchecked
+* Configure filter actions when the widget is unchecked
 * Set a checked checkbox as default
+* Supports multiple filters on the same list view

 ## Dependencies
 Mendix 7.6